tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 ### Inter-Site linking

 Now which is the right level?
 That depends on the number of dependencies you have between the sites.
+Inclusions that you resolve for rendering a page are considered "hard dependencies".
+We demonstrated such an _inclusion_ when we introduced the _Teaser_ conponent at the beginning of this guide.

+_Hyperlinks_ are a softer form of dependencies.
+It is very likely, that you will hyperlinks within one website... and not unlikely that you have links between your websites.
+Simple Hyperlinks usually do not create dependeencies between websites.
+Just think of an external link you set from your site to facebook...
+You wouldn't have to render your page if anything changes on facebook and vice versa, right?

-While it is very likely to simply hyperlink between brands and languages.
-And it is safe to do so.
-As it is safe to set a hyperlink to any other website – Google, Facebook, or any external website.
-Dependency occurs if you read content from the linked resource (e.g., the navigation title).
-Such dependencies can be avoided if you just rely on locally entered navigation titles and not draw them from the target page (as you would with external links, too).
+A dependency occurs, when you read content from the linked resource (e.g., the navigation title).
+Such dependencies can be avoided if you just rely on locally entered navigation titles and not draw them from the target page (as you would with external links).

 #### An Unexpected Dependency

-However, there might be a portion of your setup, where supposedly independent sites come together.
+However, there might be a portion of your setup, where - supposedly independent - sites come together.
 Let us look at a real-world scenario we came across in one of our projects.

-The customer had a sites structure like the one sketched in the last chapter,
+The customer had a site-structure like the one sketched in the last chapter:

 ```
 /content/brand/country/language